mitchell-reynolds/mitchell-reynolds.github.io/about.md

 ## Purpose (lifelong):
 I've defined my own life purpose to be something like:
-- Be a polymath (arist, scientist, mover)
+- Be a polymath (artist, scientist, mover)
-- Reduce suffering & try to not cause harm (see intellectual stuff below)
+- Reduce suffering & try to not cause harm (see intellectual identification below)
 - Have fun because life is absurd

 Around each spring equinox, I make a major update to